gram-blogposts/staging/_posts/2024-06-30-graphormer.md

 ## Introduction
-The Transformer architecture has revolutionized sequence modeling.
+The Transformer architecture has revolutionized sequence modelling.
 Its versatility is demonstrated by its application in various domains, from natural language processing to computer vision to even reinforcement learning.
 With its strong ability to learn rich representations across domains, it seems natural that the power of the transformer can be adapted to graphs.

 The main challenge with applying a transformer to graph data is that there is no obvious sequence-based representation of graphs.
 Graphs are commonly represented by adjacency matrices or lists, which lack inherent order and are thus unsuitable for transformers.